 If you’re new to usability testing, here are some resources to check out:

-- Usability 101: Introduction to Usability – By Jakob Neilson, godfather of usability.
+- Usability 101: Introduction to Usability: By Jakob Neilson, the godfather of usability.

-- Usertesting.com – For $39 you get a video of a user talking about your site as they work through it, and written summary of problems they encountered.
+- Usertesting.com: Get a video of a user talking about your site as they work through it, and a written summary of problems they encountered.

 7. Run A Mom Test

-Okay, so it doesn’t have to be your mom…but make sure it isn’t one of your internet savvy friends.
+Okay, so it doesn’t have to be your mom, but make sure it isn’t one of your internet-savvy friends.
 In other words, it should be a normal web user because you want to see how most people will navigate your funnel.